Urocu/MemSubLoader/README.md

 The current features are :

 - Loading subtitles for games
+- Ability to use timers for subtitles
 - Settings for text style
 - Ability to save and load configuration
 - Autoload configuration
+- Shortcut creation
+- Ability to check variables with debug window

 ## Download
 You can download the latest version here :